This site contains no information about the edibility or toxicity of mushrooms.

-Agaricus arvensis, commonly known as the horse mushroom, is a sometimes massive agaric has a white cap, ringed stem, and pink or chocolate-coloured gills and no volva.
+Agaricus arvensis, commonly known as the horse mushroom, is a sometimes massive agaric that has a white cap, ringed stem, pink or chocolate-coloured gills and no volva.
 It grows on soil (often heavily fertilized) or on vegetable debris.

-white or cream colored, may have fine scales, first hemispherical in shape before flattening out with maturity.
-Flesh is white, firm and thick.
+white or cream-coloured, may have fine scales, first hemispherical in shape before flattening out with maturity.
+The flesh is white, firm and thick.
 The cap turns yellowish where bruised, and old caps often take on a yellow-brown tinge.
 Gills

-are at first white, becoming pink, then chocolate brown or blackish, free and crowded.
+are at first pale pink, becoming pink, then chocolate brown or blackish, free and crowded.
 Stem

-is white or cream; it is slightly club-shaped and smooth or finely scaly below the ring.
-Ring is white or cream, pendulous and superior.
-Viewed from below, on a closed-cap specimen, it has a well-developed 'cogwheel' pattern around the stem.
+is white or cream, slightly club-shaped and smooth or finely scaly below the ring.
+The ring is white or cream, pendulous and superior.
+Viewed from below, on a closed-cap specimen, it may have a well-developed 'cogwheel' pattern around the stem.
+Spore print

 on the www.first-nature.com web site.